Lorenzo Lazzari (footballer): International career

-On 18 November 2024, during a UEFA Nations League D game against Liechtenstein, he scored his second goal with his country, becoming the fifth and youngest Sammarinese to score more than one goal.
+On 18 November 2024, during a UEFA Nations League D game against Liechtenstein, he scored his second goal for his country, becoming the fifth and youngest Sammarinese to score more than one goal.

 Style of play

 Lazzari has been compared to former Sammarinese footballer Massimo Bonini, due to similarities in their respective positions and styles of play.
 Being a midfielder, he has been regarded for his ball-winning skills.

 Personal life

-Lazzari's nickname, "Lello", was originally given to him by his younger sister, who could not pronounce his first name "Lorenzo" as a child.
+Lazzari's nickname, "Lello", was originally given to him by his younger sister, who could not pronounce his first name, "Lorenzo", as a child.
 He has pursued university studies.